Adding and removing family members

 (Source: Provisional measures to address annual income barriers (Ministry of Health, Labour and Welfare))

-• * 1.8 million yen if aged 60 or above or disabled
+- * 1.8 million yen if aged 60 or above or with a disability eligible for receipt of Disability Employees' Pension benefits

 Handling for the 1.3 million yen annual income barrier